bentole/dhcpProxy/README.md

 # DHCP PROXY

 DHCP Proxy For Deleting and Inserting Relayed Option 82 information

 # About

-In environments like Cisco SD Access where option 82 is required, the DHCP server must support this option by returning this information in its offer.
-If this is omitted the reply will never get back to the client as long as the design requires option 82.
+In environments like Cisco SD Access where option 82 is required, the DHCP server must support this by returning this information in its replies.
+If this is omitted the packets will never get back to the client if the design relies on it.

 This proxy provides a fix by stripping the option 82 information in the request and re-inserting it in the offer, meaning the server is oblivious of this information.